adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 The attacker can use the following methods of origin on vulnerable website :

-1. Origin: [evil.vulnerable.com](http://evil.vulnerable.com) [allowing access from all subdomains]
+1. Origin: http://evil.vulnerable.com [allowing access from all subdomains]
-2. Origin: [evilvulnerable.com](http://evilvulnerable.com) [matching a certain part of url like ‘vulnerable’ in this example
+2. Origin: http://evilvulnerable.com [matching a certain part of url like ‘vulnerable’ in this example]
 3. Origin: vulnerable.com.evil.com

 If a server responds with any of the above domain in response with credentials set to true, then the server is exploitable.